awoodbeck/faang-stonks/README.md

 For example, SQLite isn't the best choice for time-series data storage at scale, but it's good enough for this MVP in the absence of detailed scale requirements.
 I've included a stub for InfluxDB to illustrate how I could add support for it without affecting the rest of the code.
+I also included an in- memory implementation.

 You'll find a similar pattern for financial data providers.
 I define an interface the rest of the code consumes, and then add an implementation of that interface for my financial data provider (IEX Cloud in this case).

+## TODO (aka, it's a work in progress)

+1. Finish CLI and configuration handling
+2. Lumberjack for log rotation
+3. Pprof endpoint on localhost
+4. Additional tests to cover edge cases
+5. Dockerize it
+6. Give everything a once-over*
+7. Goto step 6

+* I worked on this in my free time, which meant I didn't have many consecutive hours dedicated to writing this code.
+Therefore, I'm sure some stuff escaped my attention with all context switching.